n8n-io/n8n-docs/docs/integrations/builtin/credentials/bannerbear.md

 ## Using API Key

+To configure this credential, you'll need:

+- A **Project API Key**

-To generate an API key, you need to create a Bannerbear project.
+To generate an API key, first create a Bannerbear project.
 The API Key is located in **Settings / API Key**.
-Enter this key as the **Project API Key** in the n8n Bannerbear credential.

 Refer to the [Bannerbear API Authentication documentation](https://developers.bannerbear.com/#authentication){:target=_blank .external-link} for more detailed steps.